mrmodise/spring-security-with-spring-boot/README.md

 ### Manual Testing
 - Once the project has been fully loaded into STS, right-click then run as Spring Boot App
 - Open your browser and navigate to http://localhost:8080/ where you will be presented with a login menu
-- Enter username as nonadmin@gmail.com and password as password
+- Enter username as nonadmin@gmail.com and password as ``password``

 ### Further Testing
 ```
-Switch between user ``nonadmin@gmail.com`` and ``admin@gmail.com`` using the password and observe the differences in the presented information.
+Switch between user ``nonadmin@gmail.com`` and ``admin@gmail.com``.

+Observe the differences in the presented information in the UI

-Note: The user nonadmin@gmail.com will not be able to access the admin content.
+Note: nonadmin@gmail.com user will not have access to the admin content.
 ```

 ### License